 For example, below you can see that the top posts for #anarecovery are all food and body-based posts.

 This approach continues the obsession with food and body, which is not supportive of full recovery.
-The posts are typically from people who are on a path of recovery, and we applaud their efforts, but posts like these may inadvertently trigger disordered food and body issues for others.
+The posts are typically from people who are on a path of recovery.
+We applaud their efforts, but posts like these may inadvertently trigger disordered food and body issues for others.

 Save our #EDWarriors from Instagram

-This is not the time for permissive parenting – this is the time to take a stand against potentially harmful social messages that can and should be avoided during eating disorder recovery.
+This is not the time for permissive parenting.
+This is the time to take a stand against potentially harmful social messages.
+Your child can avoid Instagram during eating disorder recovery.

 Surprisingly dangerous hashtags on Instagram